Breword/tmux/Contributing.md

   wrap but preserve any trimmed content (so it can be viewed if the pane is made bigger).

-- Timeout to command-prompt, if the timeout expires the command is run with whatever is in the prompt at the time.
-This would allow numbers to be bound for example "bind 2 command-prompt -I2 -T50 select-window -t':%%'" and the user has 50 milliseconds to enter window 23 or it will go to window 2.

 - Moving, joining and otherwise reorganizing panes, windows and session should be easier in tree mode.
 For example, either a new key to swap tagged panes if two are tagged, or tagged pane and current if one is tagged, and so on.
 Or